justinrgarrard/justinrgarrard.github.io/_posts/2017-10-17-Job_Skill_Web_Scraper.md

 title: "Job Skill Webscraper"
 categories:
   - Project
-tags:
-  - project
-  - web scraper
-  - BeautifulSoup
-  - requests
-  - NLP
 ---

 ## Overview

 ![Visual of Web Scraper](/assets/images/data_analyst_keywords.png)

-The [Job Skill Webscraper](https://github.com/justinrgarrard/JobSkillAssessor) is designed to traverse Indeed.com for a specific job title (i.e. Data Analyst) and report on the most frequently requested skills.
+The [Job Skill Webscraper](https://github.com/justinrgarrard/JobSkillAssessor) is designed to traverse Indeed.com for a specific job title (i.e. Software Engineer) and report on the most frequently requested skills.
 It collects job postings to store as text, allowing for processing and visualization.

 ## Data Wrangling